sopelj/python-ember-mug/README.md

 This was created for use with my [Home Assistant integration](https://github.com/sopelj/hass-ember-mug-component), but could be useful separately and has a simple CLI interface too.

+All known Ember Mugs, Cups and Travel Mugs have been tested and work.
+If I missed one, or you have new feature ideas/issues, please let me know.

 | Device       | Tested  |
 |--------------|---------|
 | Mug          | ✓       |